-The Fund has reviewed the tax positions for the open tax years as of April 30, 2023 and has determined that no provision for income tax and/or uncertain tax positions is required in the Fund's financial statements.
-The Fund's federal tax returns for the prior three fiscal years remain open. subject to examination by the Internal Revenue Service.
+The Funds have reviewed the tax positions for the open tax years as of April 30, 2023 and have determined that no provision for income tax and/or uncertain tax positions is required in the Funds' financial statements.
+The Funds' federal tax returns for the prior three fiscal years remain open subject to examination by the Internal Revenue Service.

 Distribution of Income.
-Net investment income of the Fund is declared as a daily dividend and is distributed to shareholders monthly.
-The Fund may take into account capital gains and losses in its daily dividend declarations.
-The Fund may also make additional distributions for tax purposes if necessary.
+Net investment income of each Fund is declared as a daily dividend and is distributed to shareholders monthly.
+Each Fund may take into account capital gains and losses in its daily dividend declarations.
+Each Fund may also make additional distributions for tax purposes if necessary.

 Permanent book and tax basis differences relating to shareholder distributions will result in reclassifications to paid-in capital.
 Temporary book and tax basis differences will reverse in a subsequent period.
-There were no book-to-tax differences for the Fund.
+There were no book-to-tax differences for the Funds.